 No. App store ranking algorithms take more than the number of downloads into account.
-To learn more about how store ranks work, click here (coming soon).
+We have another article where you can learn more about how store ranks work.

 If I live in one country and vacation in another where I download an app, does that impact the app’s rank in my home country or the one I am visiting?

 Even when traveling, your app store will remain the same and so downloading an app will still impact the app’s rank in your home country.
 You can manually change your store country in your settings but this will not be done automatically when crossing borders.